RinoReyns/CrossPlatformVstHost/README.md

       - [ ] Validate RtAudio for different OSes
       - [ ] Move *vst_host_config_* from *WaveProcessingPipeline* class to *AudioProcessingVstHost* class.
       - [ ] Rename ** to *AudioProcessingTool*
+      - [ ] Create Baseclass for processing modules and extract common parameters

 1. Android
     - TODO: